+Programs Offered: Bachelor of Applied Science (BASc), Certificate in Applied Science (CAS), Combination BASc/CAS program offered through this arrangement are fully accredited by the Canadian Council of Professional Engineers and are completed in two parts.
+A student normally spends, as a minimum, two years at Acadia before transferring to Dalhousie to complete the program.
+Upon completion of the Acadia portion of the program, the student is awarded our Certificate in Applied Science (CAS), which guarantees admission to Dalhousie with full transfer of credits to complete the program.
+Students may elect to attend engineering schools other than Dalhousie after completing the CAS; in such cases, admission at the alternative university is considered on an individual basis.

+The Bachelor of Engineering Degree (B.Eng.)

 The Bachelor of Engineering degree requires a minimum of four years to complete and is delivered through a cooperative arrangement with Dalhousie University.
-The joint four-year BEng degree programs offered through this arrangement is fully accredited by the Canadian Council of Professional Engineers and is completed in two parts.
-A student normally spends, as a minimum, two years at Acadia before transferring to Dalhousie to complete the program.
-Upon completion of the Acadia portion of the program, the student is awarded our Certificate in Applied Science (CAS), which guarantees admission to Dalhousie with full transfer of credit to complete their programs.
-Students may elect to attend engineering schools other than Dalhousie after completing the Certificate.
-In such cases, admission is individually considered.
+The joint four-year B.Eng. degree

-The Bachelor of Applied Science degree (BASc) awarded by Acadia is not an accredited engineering degree, but offers students a very liberal framework through which to pursue studies in the Applied Sciences and Engineering.
-Our BASc students often complete the CAS for a particular engineering discipline as a subset of the courses needed for the degree, thereby keeping their options open for after graduation.
+The three-year Bachelor of Applied Science degree (BASc) awarded by Acadia consists of 30 courses; it is not an accredited engineering degree but offers students a very liberal framework through which to pursue studies in the Applied Sciences and Engineering.

+The two-year Certificate of Applied Science (CAS) awarded by Acadia consists of 23 courses that are completed prior to admission at Dalhousie for the completion of the B.Eng. degree.

+The three-year combination BASc/CAS program provides students the flexibility of the BASc while completing the required courses for the CAS at a reduced workload.
 The extra year of study at Acadia can be used to further develop studies in a particular area of interest or gain exposure to a broad spectrum of elective topics.
-The BASc degree requires three years of study and may be completed entirely on the Acadia campus.

 The first year of study in either program is common for all disciplines at Acadia.
-Students in certificate programs are generally expected to select one of the following engineering disciplines as they enter their second year of study: Civil, Mechanical, Industrial, Mineral Resources, Environmental, Electrical & Computer, and Chemical engineering.
+Students in the CAS program only are expected to select one of the following engineering disciplines as they enter their second year of study: Chemical, Civil, Electrical & Computer, Environmental, Industrial, Mechanical, and Mineral Resources engineering.
+Students pursuing the combined BASc/CAS program may delay discipline choice until after the second year of study.

-Students pursuing combined BASc/CAS programs may delay discipline choice until the third year of study.
-Combined BASc/CAS students also have the option of deferring one first year course until the second year of study if they wish.
-The CAS can also be completed as part of a BSc degree at Acadia with various major areas of study.
-Students interested in this option are urged to contact both the School and the Science department involved to arrange an appropriate program of studies.
+The CAS can also be completed as part of a four-year Bachelor of Science (BSc) degree at Acadia with various major areas of study including biology, chemistry, computer science, earth & environmental science, mathematics, nutrition, physics and psychology.
+Students interested in this option are urged to contact both the School of Engineering and the science department involved to arrange an appropriate program of studies.